 If you were injured in a slip and fall accident while inside another person’s property, you may be eligible for compensation.
 Your medical expenses, lost wages, and pain and suffering, among others, can be compensated.
 To be eligible, you must prove that the property owner knew the hazards that caused your slip and fall on their premises.
 This knowledge in slip and fall cases is known as notice.

-An experienced slip and fall accident lawyer can help you navigate the complexities of proving a slip and fall claim.
+An experienced slip and fall lawyer can help you navigate the complexities of proving a slip and fall claim and ensure you get the legal support you need after a fall.
 In the meantime, understand the basics of notice in fall accidents in this article.

 The Role of Notice in Slip and Fall Cases